rickyc000/sei-project-1/README.md

 ### Key Learnings

-* **JavaScript fundamentals**: This project enabled me to apply the topics explored in the first 3 weeks of the course in a practical way, using loops, conditional statements and various array methods achieve my objective.
+* **JavaScript fundamentals**: This project enabled me to apply the topics explored in the first 3 weeks of the course in a practical way, using loops, conditional statements and various array methods to achieve my objective.

 * **Project planning:**